medimarket.com logo

 Technical specifications

-Type Vaginal balls (passive, non-electronic)
+Type Vaginal ball (passive, non‑electronic)

-Pieces 2 balls, connected by a cord
+Quantity 2 balls, joined by a cord

 Total weight 75 g

-Usage Passive wearing (max.
+Use Passive wearing (max.
 1 hour/day) + active Kegel exercises

-Power Not required (non-electrical device)
+Power supply Not required (non‑electrical device)

 Manufacturer TensCare Ltd